alvinkenyagah/Windows-laptop-keyboad-enabler-disabler/README.md

 # Windows laptop keyboad enabler/disabler
 Batch which enables and disables laptop keyboard on windows

-Useful if your laptop keyboard is stuck pressing one key.
+Useful if your windows laptop keyboard is stuck pressing one key.